Course Outline

 • 16S/18S amplicon analysis from raw reads to taxonomic table for government applications

-• Metagenomic profiling and comparative analysis across samples in government studies
+• Metagenomic profiling and comparative analysis across samples for government studies

-• Genome assembly, annotation, SNP phylogeny, and AMR reporting for comprehensive government research
+• Genome assembly, annotation, SNP phylogeny, and AMR reporting for government research

 Summary and Next Steps for Government